Red and yellow abstract pattern of a sun and rays repeating horizontally.

 Practices that Require State Approval

 Please be aware of the following requirements regarding the below activities involving state collections, as per 8 CCR 1504-7.
-Written consent from History Colorado is necessary for these activities from the time of field collection.
+In addition to repository approval, written consent from History Colorado is necessary for these activities from the time of field collection onward.

-Starting from October 14, 2024, a new online form has been introduced to expedite the request process.
+As of October 14, 2024, a new online form has been introduced to expedite the request process.
 Researchers, permittees, and designated repository officials can now use this single form to request the necessary approvals instead of going through multiple individual request processes.
 You can access the new request form here: Curation Request Form.
 Upon submission, a notice of approval or denial will be provided to both the permittee/researcher and the Designated Repository Official within 30 days.
+Please reach out to hc_statecuration@state.co.us with any questions prior to submitting your request.

 Out-of-State Transport and Loans

-The transport of material out of the state of Colorado following collection for nondestructive analysis, study, or routine fossil preparation is subject to the securing of a loan agreement between an out-of-state facility and the approved state repository either currently housing or intended to house the material and written approval from History Colorado through the submission of the Curation Request Form.
+The transport of material out of the state of Colorado following collection for nondestructive analysis, study, or routine fossil preparation is subject to the securing of a loan agreement between an out-of-state facility and the approved state repository, either currently housing or intended to house the material and listed on the applicable permit, and written approval from History Colorado.
+All loan agreements are subject to the rules and guidelines detailed in the Loans section of this webpage.

 • Collections and their associated sites must be fully recorded and cataloged in the state system.